Exercise is Medicine

 The goal of the EIM initiative is to increase visibility about the importance of physical activity and to advance the notion of exercise as a 'vital sign' in the medical community.

-Florida Gulf Coast University was recognized in May 2015, as being a silver member.
+Florida Gulf Coast University was first recognized in May 2015, as being a silver member.
 This means that the University is fully engaging students, faculty and staff in EIM education initiatives.

 The role of Student Health as a significant partner in the FGCU EIM initiative, along with Campus Recreation (CR), Office of Service Learning and Civic Engagement (SL), and the Department of Rehabilitation Sciences (RS), is to facilitate student learning, health promotion, and research.

-SHS plays a vital role in the EIM program by conducting surveys, discussing exercise with patients and by referring patients who exercise less than 150 minutes per week or feel they need more physical activity.
+Student Health plays a vital role in the EIM program by conducting surveys, discussing exercise with patients and by referring patients who exercise less than 150 minutes per week or feel they need more physical activity.
 Exercise is a vital sign at all SHS visits.
 A procedure code was created for the EIM@FGCU referral program.

 Visit FGCU Student Health Services to discuss a free referral to start the EIM process.
 EIM will not only improve students’ overall health and the health of the campus community, but will also facilitate Exercise Science student learning and faculty research agendas.
-This project is funded by an internal, intra-professional grant from the Dean of the College of Health and Human Services.

 Retrieved from Exercise is Medicine Website